-1 Rebooting your future
+1 Rebooting Your Future

 The first part of this book is about designing your future.
 Before we get started, we need to reboot and tackle a fundamental design issue.
 Why the hell would you want to bother reading this guidebook when you have so many other things to do right now?